 More connected stadiums

 Again, something pioneered in 2017 and set to explode in 2018 is the connected arena or smart stadium.
 The expectations of the sports fan have changed – no longer are those in the stands satisfied with a pint and a pie at half time, stadiums will need full connectivity and digitisation to provide an experience worth the growing ticket prices.

-The stadium of the future will see fans ordering food to their seats, being directed to the toilet with the shortest line, watching replays and keeping up with statistics in real-time, all through a mobile app.
+The stadium of the future will see fans ordering food to their seats, being directed to hotels near Anfield in Liverpool, watching replays and keeping up with statistics in real-time, all through a mobile app.
 Data collection in these stadiums will be a focus too, as teams look to manage crowd flow and stock items more intelligently.
 Some European soccer teams have built new stadiums from scratch, but digital renovations can be made to existing arenas with relative ease.
 As the necessity for full connectivity becomes clear and fans demand a better experience, expect 2018 to be the year that a wave of digital renovation projects are made a priority.

 Such technological developments should be considered locally by the government and sporting bodies as part of their plans for upgrading the Victoria Stadium as well as for the new sports facilities planned at Europa Point and Lathbury Barracks.

 Virtual Reality (VR) and Augmented Reality (AR) to see real world applications